Ad Testing: More Vital Than Ever?

 Unfortunately, shortly after that the organic reach for earned media on Facebook – governed by the proportion of fans who would see each piece of branded content – was drastically throttled.
 Now the number of fans who will see content without paid promotion is tiny.
 At the same time, a growing understanding of how things spread and become successful meant an increasing understanding of how much of a role sheer luck played in social media success.

 The second plank of the launch-and-learn approach was transparency.
 If you can trust the metrics your ad networks and social platforms are giving you, they can be a big source of in-market insight.
 But this turns out to be a big “if”, with Facebook’s video troubles just the latest example.
 Viewability, ad fraud, and blocking of intrusive ads have become constant thorns in the industry’s side.

 So launch-and-learn has lost viability and reliability.
 But it’s done its job.
 The next generation of digital testing tools are faster, more relevant and a better fit for purpose than testing solutions were five years ago.
 Our solution combines a focus on emotion to drive long-term brand-building, and predictive metrics for attention, engagement, click-through and sharing to understand activation potential.
-These give you what pre-testing has always promised – the knowledge of which content deserves your investment.
+These give you what pre-testing has always promised – the knowledge of which content deserves your investment and the power to create ads that sell.
 That knowledge is, quite simply, more needed than ever.